hannahsohkim/Bookshelf/README.md

 > Bookshelf is a clone of an item page from https://goodreads.com.
 Our team split up the project into four separate services.
 I was responsible for the reviews/ratings module.
 The user is able to see all reviews for specific books, post their own review, and sort through reviews by specific rating.

+> This service renders all reviews for a book, based on dynamic endpoints.
+There is a tooltip when a user hovers over "Filter" that allows users to filter reviews by rating.
+This was achieved utilizing React state and ajax requests to the server.
+This service was deployed with AWS Elastic Beanstalk and images/static files were bundled and served on S3/Cloudfront.

+>

 ## Related Projects

   - https://github.com/hrr37-hermes-4/hannah-service